Reviews You Can Rely On

 Our Verdict

-The Bosch 12V Flexiclick 5-In-1 Drill is an expensive 12 volt tool, that surprisingly failed to perform as well compared to less expensive drills.
-While there are better options in the compact 12 volt and convenient focused 5-in-1 drill driver segment of the tool industry, this model will get most of your at home drill driving tasks done without issues.
-Two batteries, good battery life, and reasonably fast charging times, will also keep you knocking out projects without interruption.
-To find the right drill for you, check out our best drill review.
+The Bosch 12V Flexiclick 5-In-1 Drill is an expensive 12-volt tool that surprisingly failed to perform as well compared to less expensive drills.
+While there are better options in the compact 12-volt and convenient focused 5-in-1 drill driver segment of the tool industry, this model will get most of your at-home drill driving tasks done without issues.
+Two batteries, good battery life, and reasonably fast charging times will also keep you knocking out projects without interruption.

 REASONS TO BUY